paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

   (B) A buyer or transferee may not, as a result of the sale or transfer of such store or concern, be required to furnish a bond under [section 2021(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2021/d&num=0&edition=prelim).

-**(c) Information submitted by applicants; safeguards; disclosure to and use by State agencies** Regulations issued pursuant to this chapter shall require an applicant retail food store or wholesale food concern to submit information, which may include relevant income and sales tax filing documents, purchase invoices, or program-related records, which will permit a determination to be made as to whether such applicant qualifies, or continues to qualify, for approval under the provisions of this chapter or the regulations issued pursuant to this chapter.
+**(c) Information submitted by applicants; safeguards; disclosure to and use by State agencies** Regulations issued pursuant to this chapter shall require an applicant retail food store or wholesale food concern to submit information, which may include relevant income and sales tax filing documents, purchase invoices, records relating to electronic benefit transfer equipment and related services, transaction and redemption data provided through the electronic benefit transfer system, or program-related records, which will permit a determination to be made as to whether such applicant qualifies, or continues to qualify, for approval under the provisions of this chapter or the regulations issued pursuant to this chapter.
 The regulations may require retail food stores and wholesale food concerns to provide written authorization for the Secretary to verify all relevant tax filings with appropriate agencies and to obtain corroborating documentation from other sources so that the accuracy of information provided by the stores and concerns may be verified.
 Regulations issued pursuant to this chapter shall provide for safeguards which limit the use or disclosure of information obtained under the authority granted by this subsection to purposes directly connected with administration and enforcement of the provisions of this chapter or the regulations issued pursuant to this chapter, except that such information may be disclosed to and used by Federal law enforcement and investigative agencies and law enforcement and investigative agencies of a State government for the purposes of administering or enforcing this chapter or any other Federal or State law and the regulations issued under this chapter or such law, and State agencies that administer the special supplemental nutrition program for women, infants and children, authorized under section 17 of the Child Nutrition Act of 1966 [[42 U.S.C.
 1786](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1786&num=0&edition=prelim)], for purposes of administering the provisions of that Act [[42 U.S.C.
 1771](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1771&num=0&edition=prelim) et seq.] and the regulations issued under that Act.
 Any person who publishes, divulges, discloses, or makes known in any manner or to any extent not authorized by Federal law (including a regulation) any information obtained under this subsection shall be fined not more than $1,000 or imprisoned not more than 1 year, or both.
 The regulations shall establish the criteria to be used by the Secretary to determine whether the information is needed.
 The regulations shall not prohibit the audit and examination of such information by the Comptroller General of the United States authorized by any other provision of law.

 **(d) Hearing upon failure of applicant to receive approval; waiting period for new application** Any retail food store or wholesale food concern which has failed upon application to receive approval to participate in the supplemental nutrition assistance program may obtain a hearing on such refusal as provided in [section 2023 of this title](./chapter-051-supplemental-nutrition-assistance-program.md#section-2023).
 A retail food store or wholesale food concern that is denied approval to accept and redeem benefits because the store or concern does not meet criteria for approval established by the Secretary may not, for at least 6 months, submit a new application to participate in the program.
 The Secretary may establish a longer time period under the preceding sentence, including permanent disqualification, that reflects the severity of the basis of the denial.